 - What do you want to ask as “the question of the day” today?

-Like or dislike questions
+Like or dislike questions for kids

 While most parents know which vegetables their children definitely don’t like.
 It isn’t often that we’ve heard them talk about what their favorite room in the house is, for example.
 Find out what your kids like and dislike with these questions.